-Bike Parking Safety I constantly hear people complain about lack of parking.
-With limited space in attraction areas (beaches, downtown SJ), the way to pack more people in is by multi-mode transit.
+Sour Parents Substantity hear people complain about lack of parking.
+With limited space in attraction areas (beaches, downlown SJ), the way to pack more people in its by multi-mode transit.
 If possible, my preference is toward barricaded/protected/separated bike lanes.
 These are the safest option and attract more types of riders.

-Safety St Joe is a beach town, summer vacation destination.
-Embracing the outdoors should be OUR GOAL!!! ...yet it is incredibly challenging to feel safe on the road.
+St Joe is a beach town, summer vacation destination.
+Embracing the outdoors should be OUR GOALT! ...yet it is incredibly challenging to feel sale on the road.
 I have barely ridden since moving here. ...and I certainly can't take my kids anywhere.
 Lakeshore rd is a nightmare.
-It would be awesome to ride our bikes down to the beach or to kilwins for an ice cream in the summer, but i don't trust that my kids would be safe.
+It would be awesome to nice our bikes down to the beach or to kilwins for an ice cream in the summer, but I don't trust that my kids would be safe.
 Lakeshore rd has the highest speed limits within city limits.
-People die at lakeshore and Hilltop.
+People die at lakeshore and Hillop.
 It's impossible to cross AND to ride on.
-Please help!!!!
+Please help!!!

-Education Enforcement On Road Bike Lanes Road Surface More and Improved bike lanes on the street, paved/ fixing potholes, citing aggressive drivers
+Education Enforcement On Road East Lance Road Surface More and Improved bike lanes on the street, paved/ fixing potholes, citing aggressive crivers